Celomar-11/Celomar-11/README.md

 - 🔭 I’m currently studying system development
 - 🌱 I’m currently learning how to use Git
-- 📫 How to reach me: my e-mail is: marcelo.menezes1104@gmail.com
+- 📫 My e-mail is: marcelo.menezes1104@gmail.com
 - 😄 Pronouns: He/His

 Have a good day!